darrylcohen/PT_Planner/readme.md

 <img src=http://www.smh.com.au/cqstatic/12z7v7/metro1.png width="300">

-The Problem
+## The Requirements

 This was an exercise in class at General Assembly.
 We had to plot the stations you would go through when traveling from Origin to Destination

-My Solution
+## My Solution

-The logic is to proceed on the trainline until you get to the destination.
+The logic is to proceed on the train line until you get to the destination.
 If the current station is a change over
   1. Find a line that will get to the destination and proceed
   2. If there is no line then proceed on current line